Bobby Slowik

 Biography

-Bobby Slowik joined the Miami Dolphins as senior pass game coordinator in 2025.
+Bobby Slowik joined the Miami Dolphins as senior passing game coordinator in 2025 and was promoted to offensive coordinator in 2026.

-Bobby Slowik joined the Miami Dolphins as senior pass game coordinator in 2025.
+Bobby Slowik joined the Miami Dolphins as senior passing game coordinator in 2025 and was promoted to offensive coordinator in 2026.

 Prior to joining the Dolphins, Slowik was the offensive coordinator with the Houston Texans for two seasons (2023-24).

-In his first year as Houston's offensive coordinator in 2023, Slowik directed an offense that ranked seventh in the NFL in yards per game (245.5) and second in pass plays over 25 yards (41).
+In his first year as Houston's offensive coordinator in 2023, Slowik directed an offense that ranked seventh in the NFL in passing yards per game (245.5) and second in pass plays over 25 yards (41).
 Slowik oversaw the development of Stroud in his rookie season and helped him compose a historic rookie season.
-Stroud completed 319-of-499 passes for 4,108 yards, 23 touchdowns, five interceptions and a passer rating of 100.8.
-He totaled 4,557 yards including the postseason, which was second-most by a rookie in NFL history.
-Stroud also led the NFL in pass yards per game (273.9) and was named the PFWA Offensive Rookie of the Year for 2023.
+Stroud recorded 319-of-499 passes for 4,108 yards, 23 touchdowns, five interceptions and a passer rating of 100.8.
+He totaled 4,557 passing yards including the postseason, which was second-most by a rookie in NFL history.
+Stroud also led the NFL in pass yards per game (273.9).
+He was named the PFWA Offensive Rookie of the Year for 2023.
 The Texans offense maintained possession of the ball, totaling the fewest turnovers by an NFL offense in 2023 (14).
-The Texans finished 11-8, won their seventh AFC South title and a playoff berth.
+The Texans finished 11-8, won their seventh AFC South title and earned a playoff berth.

 Prior to joining the Texans, Slowik spent six seasons (2017-22) with the San Francisco 49ers.
-He was promoted to game coordinator (2022) after serving one season as game specialist (2021) and two seasons as an offensive assistant (2019-20).
+He was promoted to passing game coordinator (2022) after serving a season as passing game specialist (2021) and two seasons as an offensive assistant (2019-20).
 Slowik's first role with the 49ers was on the other side of the ball as a defensive quality control coach (2017-18).

-In 2022, Slowik oversaw an attack that ranked 13th in yards per game (226.8), fourth in yards per play (7.53) and seventh in interception rate (1.76 percent) despite the team starting three different quarterbacks throughout the course of the season.
-Slowik helped develop seventh-round rookie Brock Purdy, who started five games to finish the season with 1,374 yards, 13 touchdowns and a quarterback rating of 107.3.
+In 2022, Slowik oversaw a passing attack that ranked 13th in yards per game (226.8), fourth in passing yards per play (7.53) and seventh in interception rate (1.76 percent) despite the team starting three different quarterbacks throughout the course of the season.
+Slowik helped develop seventh-round rookie Brock Purdy, who started five games to finish the season with 1,374 passing yards, 13 touchdowns and a quarterback rating of 107.3.

 Slowik coached multiple players who achieved career highs in 2022.
 Wide receiver Brandon Aiyuk reached career highs in receptions (78), receiving yards (1,015) and touchdowns (8).
 Tight end George Kittle totaled 11 touchdown receptions en route to a Pro Bowl selection and second-team All-Pro honors.